rawbsrn/rails_active_record/README.md

 ## Description

 A website with CRUD (Create, Read, Update, and Delete) functionality to track products and reviews in a SQL database with one-to-many relationship.
+Now with Authentication featuring administrator and user accounts.
+A user must be signed in to add a review to a product.
+Administators can add, remove, and edit products and reviews.

 ## Setup/Installation Requirements